 \section{Abstract}

-Machine learning on tree data has been mostly focused on trees as input.
-Much less research has investigates trees as output, like in molecule optimization for drug discovery or hint generation for intelligent tutoring systems.
-In this work, we propose a novel autoencoder approach, called recursive tree grammar autoencoder (RTG-AE), which encodes trees via a bottom-up parser and decodes trees via a tree grammar, both controlled by neural networks that minimize the variational autoencoder loss.
-The resulting encoding and decoding functions can then be employed in subsequent tasks, such as optimization and time series prediction.
-RTG-AE combines variational autoencoders, grammatical knowledge, and recursive processing.
-Our key message is that this combination improves performance compared to only combining two of these three components.
-In particular, we show experimentally that our proposed method improves the autoencoding error, training time, and optimization score on four benchmark datasets compared to baselines from the literature.
+Machine learning on trees has been mostly focused on trees as input to algorithms.
+Much less research has investigated trees as output, which has many applications, such as molecule optimization for drug discovery, or hint generation for intelligent tutoring systems.
+In this work, we propose a novel autoencoder approach, called recursive tree grammar autoencoder (RTG-AE), which encodes trees via a bottom-up parser and decodes trees via a tree grammar, both learned via recursive neural networks that minimize the variational autoencoder loss.
+The resulting encoder and decoder can then be utilized in subsequent tasks, such as optimization and time series prediction.
+RTG-AEs are the first model to combine variational autoencoders, grammatical knowledge, and recursive processing.
+Our key message is that this unique combination of all three elements outperforms models which combine any two of the three.
+In particular, we perform an ablation study to show that our proposed method improves the autoencoding error, training time, and optimization score on synthetic as well as real datasets compared to four baselines.